 Station your greeters at entrances and exits to ensure that new worshippers are put at ease and are aware of whom to approach with any questions.
 Greeters for Sunday School or children’s ministry can also help parents and children feel comfortable.

-Remember that the experience starts before visitors enter your sanctuary, so consider other areas where greeters can provide support.
+Additionally, consider other areas where greeters can provide support.
 For example, add parking lot attendants to help direct traffic and guide visitors.

 Share A Gift With New Worshippers